 A significant challenge for researchers and policymakers has been determining how to extrapolate from smallplot evidence of SOC increases to derive national or global estimates of sequestration potential.
 Field research measuring long-term changes in cropland SOC has monitored the impacts of reduced tillage (including no-till), eliminating fallow seasons, growing winter cover crops and diversifying crop rotations (Eagle and Olander, 2012; Sperow, 2016).

-Average gains of about 0.3 t C/ha/yr have been reported for practices such as cover crops in temperate cropland systems (Eagle and Olander, 2012; Poeplau and Don, 2015).
+Average gains of about 0.3 t C/ha/yr can be achieved with practices such as cover crops in temperate cropland systems (Eagle and Olander, 2012; Poeplau and Don, 2015).
 Many national or global estimates of overall potential have multiplied practice-specific SOC stock or concentration changes from research syntheses or model predictions by the available land area, and then added together the values for different practices (Sperow, 2016).
-For example, the future-facing Soils Revealed product (soilsrevealed.org) uses the SoilGrids250m map of SOC at 30 cm soil depth to map out global SOC stock at as of 2018 (0-120 t C/ha), then applying the IPCC Tier I book-keeping approach (IPCC 2019) to project potential SOC changes for different management scenarios.
-In this analysis, improved cropland management (low disturbance and high organic inputs) is expected to generate SOC gains in some locations across the world of up to ~20 t C/ha over a 20-year period (and 1.4-9.4 t C/ha for the U.S. Corn Belt).11

-However, while no-till and other conservation tillage practices have been consistently included in lists of SOC sequestration opportunities (e.g., Eagle and Olander, 2012; West and Post, 2002), more recent studies note that tillage reductions can only contribute significantly if combined with increased addition of organic matter (Minasny et al., 2017; Powlson et al., 2014).
-Deeper soil sample cores newer crop studies suggest that no-till and perhaps even cover crops shift organic matter upward in the soil profile or otherwise reduce SOC storage in deeper soil layers, so that sampling only the top 10-30 cm does not capture the full picture and can bias results upward (Cai et al., 2022; Meurer et al., 2018).
+For example, while no-till and other conservation tillage practices have been consistently included in lists of SOC sequestration opportunities (e.g., Eagle and Olander, 2012; West and Post, 2002), more recent studies note that tillage reductions can only contribute significantly if combined with increased addition of organic matter (Minasny et al., 2017; Powlson et al., 2014).
+Deeper soil sample cores from tillage and even from cover crop studies suggest that these conservation practices shift organic matter upward in the soil profile, so that sampling only the top 10-30 cm does not capture the full picture and can bias results upward (Cai et al., 2022; Meurer et al., 2018).
 The high uncertainty and minimal benefit mean that more recent estimates of SOC sequestration potential exclude no-till as an opportunity and focus only on practices or suites of practices known to add new organic carbon to the system when including the whole soil profile (Fargione et al., 2018; Griscom et al., 2017).
 However, the voluntary carbon marketplace for U.S. croplands generally credits both cover crops and no-till (Oldfield et al., 2021).
 This may be largely due to the fact that the existing protocols rely heavily on process models that have not yet incorporated newer research findings and are limited in their modeling to the top 30 cm or so of the soil (Oldfield et al., 2021).
 Many of the models and protocols also do not separately consider how new practices change soil water and aggregates and how these factors affect N2O emissions, instead using Tier I methods to estimate the non-C GHGs (Oldfield et al., 2021).